trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/userresources.md

 ![](images/countergroup_edituserresource.png)

-*Select a counter group.
+*Figure: Select a counter group.
 Here we select FlowGens to create a group of routers*

 Next you have to select *Keys* these are items from the group that have